 - 1/2 tsp ground black pepper

-- 5-6 cloves roasted garlic (or sub minced garlic sautéed for 3 minutes in olive oil)*
+- 5-6 cloves raw or roasted garlic (or sub minced garlic sautéed for 3 minutes in olive oil)*

 - 3-4 Tbsp vegan butter (such as Earth Balance // melted/softened)

 - 1/4 cup fresh chives (for topping // optional)

-Place potatoes in a large saucepan or pot and cover with water.
-Bring to a light boil over medium-high heat, add 1 tsp of sea salt (as original recipe is written // adjust if altering batch size), cover and cook for 25-30 minutes or until very tender.
+- Bring to a light boil over high heat and add 1 tsp of sea salt (as original recipe is written // adjust if altering batch size), and cook for 25-30 minutes or until very tender.
 They should effortlessly slide off a knife when pierced with a knife.

-While the potatoes are cooking, chop up your chives and measure your butter.
+- While the potatoes are cooking, chop up your chives (optional) and measure your vegan butter.

-Once tender, drain your potatoes and place them back in the hot pot off the heat for 1 minute to evaporate any additional water.
-Then transfer to a large mixing bowl.
+- Once tender, drain your potatoes and place them back in the hot pot off the heat for 1 minute to evaporate any additional water.

-Lastly top with chives, stir and serve as is or with your favorite gravy (or mushroom gravy).
+- Lastly top with chives (optional, stir and serve as is or with your favorite gravy (or mushroom gravy).
 Leftovers will keep in the fridge covered for up to a few days.
+Not freezer friendly.

 *To roast a head of garlic, simply cup the top off to expose tips, rub with olive oil, wrap in foil and bake for 50 minutes – 1 hour in a 400-degree F (204 C) oven directly on the rack.
 Cloves should squeeze out easily once cooled.
 Discard skins/peel.